FAQ & Status Update

 - Keyboard shortcuts (particularly with using the default application registrations in Lumina®)

-- Addition of WM "modes" for use on various types of devices.
+- The addition of WM “modes” for use on various types of devices.

 - Allow compositing between windows (for better transparency effects)